-When you book a trip with us you’ll notice that travel insurance is compulsory.
-Even when travelling to the safest places in the world, it is not recommended that you leave your home country without travel insurance, nor book a tour without having it sorted.
-A few travellers have enquired about this policy, so we thought we’d explain what it is and why you need it.
+When you book a trip with Expat Explore, you’ll notice that travel insurance is compulsory.
+Even when travelling to the safest places in the world, it is not recommended that you leave your home country without insurance, nor book a tour without having it sorted.
+Have no fear, Expat Explore is here to break down everything you need to know about travel insurance.
+This way, you can embark on your adventure safely, with peace of mind.

 What is travel insurance?